TabularEditor/TabularEditor3/docs/te3-eula.md

-# License Terms regarding Tabular Editor
+# Tabular Editor 3 End-user License Agreement
 version 1.0, May 2021
 ___________________________
 These Standard License Terms apply to the licensing and support of Licensor’s Software.
 The Licensee, by accepting these terms on Licensor’s website and/or using the Software, agrees to these Standard License Terms and any individual terms agreed at the time of subscription.